PrincessOkaroni/Code-challenge-2/README.md

 ## Description

-The Event Guest List Manager is a browser-based web application built with HTML, JavaScript, and CSS to manage a list of event guests dynamically.
-Users can add guests by entering their names and selecting a category (Friend, Family, Colleague, or Others) through a form, view the guest list in real-time, and remove guests as needed.
-The application supports a maximum of 10 guests, displays timestamps for each addition, and includes features like RSVP toggling and color-coded categories for a user-friendly experience.
-Designed for a code challenge, it emphasizes DOM manipulation, event handling, and responsive design without requiring a page reload.
+The Event Guest List Manager is a browser-based web application built with HTML, JavaScript, and CSS to dynamically manage an event's guest list.
+Users can add guests by entering their name and selecting a category (Friend, Family, or Colleague) through a form, view the guest list in a table, and perform actions like editing names, deleting guests, or toggling RSVP status (Pending/Confirmed).
+Key features include:

+Color-coded Categories: Guests are categorized with visually distinct color tags (green for Friend, blue for Family, yellow for Colleague).

+Timestamps: Each guest entry shows the time they were added.

+Edit Functionality: Users can update guest names via an edit button.

+Custom Feature (RSVP Toggle): A button allows toggling RSVP status between Pending and Confirmed.

+Duplicate Prevention: The app prevents adding or editing guests with the same name and category.

+Local Storage: Guest data persists across browser sessions using localStorage.

+Responsive Design: The interface adapts to different screen sizes.

+The application supports a maximum of 10 guests and is designed for a code challenge, emphasizing DOM manipulation, event handling, and a seamless user experience without page reloads.

 ## Project Setup